 Formal religions provide us a guide for how to live in a society; it doesn’t always dictate what is right for each person.
 Its guidance often treats us as if we are all the same and if we follow the same life recipe, we’ll be happy, joyful, and content.
 That’s just not true.
 We each have our own path.
 It’s why our faith needs to be personal and why Christianity universally doesn’t work for everyone.
 Everyone needs something different to be happy.

-For example, when using the dating apps, I spent a lot of time having conversations with men to see if they were consistent in their stories before I would meet them.
-If there was any type of inconsistency in their conversations or a demonstration of odd conversational behavior, I’d let them go.
+For example, when using dating apps, I spent a lot of time having conversations with men to see if they were consistent in their stories before I met them.
+If there were any inconsistencies in their conversations or a demonstration of odd conversational behavior, I’d let them go.
 I’d also let them go if I went to research them online and their information wasn’t consistent.
-In one case, after I told a man that my mother had dementia, he thought he would be funny and claim that he thought he had dementia too because his memory was getting challenged as he got older.
-The joke fell completely flat for me and to me, that was a signal that he didn’t understand how to take serious matters seriously.
-In another case, a guy who seemed pretty logical and pleasant told me that he didn’t understand why he was single.
-But after a few days he started getting quite demanding to meet in person.
+In one case, after I told a man that my mother had dementia, he thought he would be funny and claimed that he thought he had dementia too because his memory was getting challenged as he got older.
+The joke fell completely flat for me, and that signaled that he didn’t understand how to take serious matters seriously.
+In another case, a guy who seemed logical and pleasant told me he didn’t understand why he was single.
+But after a few days, he started demanding to meet in person.
 I suggested we meet via webcam first – I wasn’t ready to meet him in person and invest that time.
 Something didn’t seem right.
-But he wasn’t flexile.
-Before you know it, his personal story started to crack about just moving to Dallas and his job start dates.
+But he wasn’t flexible.
+Before you know it, his personal story started to crack about just moving to Dallas, and his job start dates.
 There were many contradictions.
 In another case, the guy I was talking to had a phone number owned by a woman in Houston.
 He couldn’t explain how this was true.
-He insisted that he was single but I refused to meet him, especially when he asked to meet in a remote area of Dallas.
-In all cases, I used a boundary to protect myself from the disappointment from yet another liar and to maintain my own safety.
+He insisted that he was single, but I refused to meet him, especially when he asked to meet in a remote area of Dallas.
+In all cases, I used a boundary to protect myself from the disappointment of yet another liar and to maintain my own safety.

 According to Gottman Institute-trained therapist, Hanna Stensby: “boundaries are all about becoming clear on your values and your priorities, and then setting limits around people or activities in your life that don’t bring you joy or don’t make you feel fulfilled.”